-- anchor: This option sets the position of the text in the application based on the options set by user by default it will be in the center(anchor = tk.CENTER) and by using(anchor =tk.W) will place the text-centered against the left side.
+- anchor: This option sets the position of the text in the application based on the options set by the user by default, it will be in the center(anchor = tk.CENTER), and by using(anchor =tk.W) will place the text-centered against the left side.

-- Background or bg: This option gives the original background when the mouse is not over the menu button by the user.
+- Background or bg: This option gives the original background when the mouse is not over the user’s menu button.

 - Cursor: This option gives the cursor when we place the mouse on the menu button.

-- compound: This option will specify where the images should appear relative to the text with different positions as TOP, LEFT, RIGHT, BOTTOM, CENTER, and NONE (in this case text won’t display only graphics will).
+- compound: This option will specify where the images should appear relative to the text with different positions as TOP, LEFT, RIGHT, BOTTOM, CENTER, and NONE (in this case, the text won’t display only graphics will).

-- Direction: This option will set the position or direction of the menu where it needs to display on the screen.
+- Direction: This option will set the menu’s position or direction where it needs to display on the screen.
 We have three options LEFT, RIGHT, and above of menu button.